armsnyder/open-ears/README.md

 ## How To Use

+Open Ears uses the PyAudio Python package to record audio, so install that first.

+Run the `open_ears.py` script to run Open Ears.

 By default, Open Ears is configured to save the last 30 seconds of audio when it receives an HTTP GET request on port 8080, with a request path containing the text "save".